VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/README.md

 crossorigin="anonymous"></script>
 ```

-Use code below to initialize global variable of VirgilSDK.
+Use the code below to initialize global variable of VirgilSDK.

 ```js
 var virgil = new VirgilSDK("%ACCESS_TOKEN%");